Last Updated on May 28, 2021 by Paul Guzman

 How often should you feed container plants?

 If you want great-looking container plants year-round you should feed them bi-weekly, or at the very least once per month during the spring, summer, and fall seasons.

 Most Nitrogen-based fertilizers are used for plant growth, and the water-soluble are the best type.
 Grow-More and Miracle Grow water-soluble fertilizers work best.

-However, slow-release granular fertilizer is also good as it will slowly release nutrients into the soil throughout the growing seasons.
+However, slow-release granular fertilizer is good as it will slowly release nutrients into the soil throughout the growing seasons.
 I recommend this type of fertilizer for folks who aren’t always around to feed their plants.

 As you water your containers from the top the dissolved nitrogen is leaving the container from the bottom.
 You can also use a fish-emulsion liquid fertilizer with seaweed to provide all the trace nutrients plants require and I recommend it highly.
 Yes, it takes a little more time and effort but again highly recommended.

 You can use any liquid plant food (like Shultz) to promote growth.
 Compost tea is at the top of the list of liquid plant food and if you make your own compost tea, your plants will respond with bigger and better blooms as well as increased vigor.
 Read more about compost tea here.

 Watering Container Plants

 It’s amazing how many folks ask “how much should I water my container plants”?
 Well… of course, it depends on the type of plants you are using and the season.

 Tips for watering container plants